skroutz/css-style-guide/README.md

 A span or div holds none.
 A heading has some.
 A class defined on an element has plenty.
 By adding the classes to the elements, we have increased the semantics of what those elements mean and removed any ambiguity when it comes to styling them.

 If you do wish to use an element selector, it should be within one level of a class selector.
 In other words, you should be in a situation to use child selectors.

-#### Subclassing Modules

-When we have the same module in different sections, the first instinct is to use a parent element to style that module differently.
-The problem with this approach is that you can run into specificity issues that require adding even more selectors to battle against it or to quickly fall back to using !important.

-With sub-classing the module, both the base module and the sub-module class names get applied to the HTML element.
-Try to avoid conditional styling based on location.
-If you are changing the look of a module for usage elsewhere on the page or site, sub-class the module instead.

-While more specific layout components assigned with IDs could be used to provide specialized styling for modules, sub-classing the module will allow the module to be moved to other sections of the site more easily and you will avoid increasing the specificity unnecessarily.

-#### Using !important

-Be cautious.
-Leave !important off until you **actually** and **truly** need it.

 ## Media Queries